SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions-exam-problems.md

 ### Output Data

 Print on the console **one of the two possible states**:
-* To what extent the pool has filled up and how many percent each pipe has contributed with.
+* To what extent the pool has filled up and how many percent each pipe has contributed.
 All percent values must be formatted to an integer (without rounding).

   * "The pool is **[x]**% full.
 Pipe 1: **[y]**%.
 Pipe 2: **[z]**%."
 * If the pool has overflown – with how many liters it has overflown for the given time – a floating-point number.